Frequently asked questions

 General information, rules concerning studies

-The regulations of the Faculty of Science and Medicine can be found here.
+- The regulations of the Faculty of Science and Medicine.

-The list of courses and requirements for your particular studies can be found in the curricula here.
+- The curricula, which describe the list of courses and requirements for your programme.

-You must also sign the Form on Pregnancy.
+- You must also sign the Form on pregnancy safety.

 I am a student from another Faculty; do I have to sign the Declaration on Scientific Integrity?